lsmith/yui3/src/eventx/README.md

 In eventx, EventTargets start their life with all events published on their host class and its inheritance hierarchy.
-The same CustomEvents are reused across all instances.
+The same CustomEvents are reused across all instances without any publishing.
 10 instances of a class with 10 events means 20 objects (again, more, but details later).

+### CustomEvents are stateless

 In the current event system, CustomEvents are bound to a type (e.g. 'render') and maintain their state (subscribers, fired, etc).